sunyatin/ASCEND/README.md

 For reliable estimation, use a minimum of 5 diploids in the target and outgroup populations.

-For best performance, we advise to use at most 20-30 individuals for the target and ~15 individuals for the outgroup population.
+For best performance, we advise to use ~15 individuals for the outgroup population.

 # Full list parameters